 As explained in section I.A., supra, and III.B., infra, we now know, with scientific certainty, that Michael's shoes did not in fact have any gasoline on them.
-But, damningly, the State actually knew at the time of Michael's trial that their testing method was scientifically invalid and produced unreliable results.
+But, damningly, the State actually knew this at the time of Michael's trial.
 See Ex.
 65. The State now admits that the testing method used by the crime lab in 1998 to test the shoes is invalid, and it that the crime lab adopted the updated, valid testing method in "the late 1990s" - before Michael's 2002 trial.
 Id.
 To put it more simply, the State knew its centerpiece evidence was invalid, but it did not retest the evidence with its current methods.
 (See Ex.
 3 at 31-32 (Report of James Trainum (concluding law enforcement had duty to retest evidence after recognizing its former testing produced unreliable results).
 Instead, the State went ahead and presented the invalid evidence to the jury as good, solid evidence, proven with scientific certainty, upon which the jury can and should rely to convict and send a kid to prison for life for killing his own mother.
 The fact that the State knew that the key forensic evidence presented at trial was procured with outdated testing and thus wholly unreliable is all that this Court needs to know to grant relief to petitioner.

 The State has admitted knowledge.
 Even if they had not made this damning concession, however, the State would not be able to avoid imputed knowledge for the following reasons.
 The testing method used by Michael's post-conviction expert John Lentini to identify or exclude gasoline has been around since 1994.
 (Ex.
 1 at 4).
 Even the State now concedes that this method has existed since the 1990s, and that the Missouri Crime Lab adopted this method in "the late 1990s."
 (Ex.
 65.)
 Also, the issue of mistakenly identifying accelerants in shoes had been known since at least 1996, (Ex.
-1 at 5); multiple papers were published on this phenomenon in the mid-1990s.
-28 The State now concedes this as well, noting today "a disclaimer stating the footwear cannot be ruled out as the source of an ignitable liquid would be included in the report."
+1 at 5); multiple papers were published on this phenomenon in the mid-

+1990s.28 The State now concedes this as well, noting today "a disclaimer stating the footwear cannot be ruled out as the source of an ignitable liquid would be included in the report."
 (Ex.
 63.)

-The significance of the State's concession that the very same crime lab that conducted the testing in this case - and conclusively found gasoline on Michael's shoes - adopted the exact testing method used by Michael's post-conviction expert to exclude gasoline with scientific certainty years before Michael's trial - "in the late 1990s" - simply cannot be overstated.
-This means that the lab's "transition" in testing methods occurred either at the same time as or on the heels of their outdated testing of the key physical evidence in this case.
-By the time of Michael's trial, the State was not only aware that a new testing method was required for gasoline identification, the State lab
+The significance of the State's concession that the very same crime lab that conducted the testing in this case - and conclusively found gasoline on Michael's shoes - adopted "in the late 1990s" the exact testing method used by Michael's post-conviction expert to exclude gasoline with scientific certainty simply cannot be overstated.
+This means that the labs "transition" in testing methods occurred either at the same time as or on the heels of their outdated testing of the key physical evidence in this case.
+By the time of Michael's trial the State was not only aware that a new testing method was required for gasoline identification, the State lab was actually using that new testing method.
+(See Ex.
+3 at 31-32 (Report of James Trainum (concluding law enforcement had duty to retest evidence after recognizing its former testing produced unreliable results).
+No explanation has been offered for why the State did not retest the centerpiece evidence in this case when the crime lab updated its testing method based on its acknowledgement that its former testing method was outdated and produced unreliable results.
+Indeed, it is difficult to think of an innocuous explanation, other than the State did not want to jeopardize this conviction by retesting the only physical evidence that tied Michael to the crime.